Antipodes: True trip "around the world"

-To make the longest distance trip around the planet a traveler would have to pass through a set of antipodal points.
-All meridians can be crossed in one hemisphere—indeed, this is possible by walking in a several-foot-wide circle around one of the poles—but such trips are shorter than a maximum circumnavigation.
+To make the longest distance trip around the planet, a traveler would have to pass through a set of antipodal points.
+All meridians can be crossed in one hemisphere—indeed, this is possible by walking in a circle around one of the poles—but such trips are shorter than a minimum circumnavigation.
 On the other hand, the greatest straight line distance that could in theory be covered is a trip exactly on the Equator, a distance of 40075 km.
 The Earth's equatorial bulge makes this slightly longer than a north–south trip around the world along a set of meridian lines, which is a distance of 40008 km.
 Any other closed great circle route starting on the equator and traveling at an angle between 0° (an equatorial route) and 90° (a polar route) would be between 40075 and 40008 km.
 In all of these cases, after half of the world has been traversed, every subsequent point will be antipodal to one already visited.